 - If you love paddling through river rapids and waterfalls, you might need more aggressive paddling shoes.

-- Paddling shoes, like the Vibram KSO Evo Cross Training shoe, provide the same snug fit of an active water shoe.
-They have a sturdier shoe construction.
-Including tie fastenings and tread patterns on each toe.
+- Like the Vibram KSO Evo Cross Training shoe, Paddling shoes provide the same snug fit as an active water shoe.
+They have a sturdier shoe construction, including tie fastenings and tread patterns on each toe.

 - Runs small, Go up a size